 Points are scored for each horizontal step the player takes, for each money bag placed in the wheelbarrow, and for each guard stunned.

-Arrow keys or joystick lever = Move the bagman
+Arrow keys, controller lever or gamepad D-Pad = Move the bagman in the four directions.

-Ctrl key, Space key, or any joystick button = Action button
+Spacebar, Ctrl keys, or any controller button = Action button.

 You can also use the WASD or IJKL keys as directional keys, and the Z or M keys as fire button.

-While playing, press P to pause or Home to stop the game and go back to the title.
+While playing, press P to pause or Home to stop the game and go back to the title screen.

 While the best scores are showing, press Shift+Del to reset the ranking.